Driven by a desire to create texture and engage the senses, my work reflects my interest in haptic perception

 Sustainable craftsmanship is a cornerstone of my practice.
 I aim to be a responsible maker using environmentally friendly, high quality natural materials.
 I individually design and hand craft each piece of felt from wool, silk and wood sourced from environmentally responsible suppliers and farms where I am assured that no museling takes place.
 To minimise waste and curb over production I make to order and create limited edition collections.

-I studied at Newcastle College of Art and Art History & Architecture at the UEA in the early 90s before working as a Careers Adviser for a decade in Higher & Further Education.
+I studied at Newcastle College of Art and Art History & Architecture at the UEA before working as a Careers Adviser in Higher & Further Education.
 Becoming creatively frustrated, I began teaching children's craft workshops and undertook a Cert Ed Teacher Training qualification which led to teaching textiles for adults.

 I was introduced to felt making over twenty years ago, and began exhibiting my work at local fairs and shops.
 Initially I made baby accessories and shoes with leather soles, hence the design name Silversoles.
-Encouraged by the enthusiastic response my work received, I took the plunge and left educational guidance in 2004 to concentrate on developing my career as a textile artist.
+Encouraged by the enthusiastic response my work received, I took the plunge and left educational guidance to concentrate on developing my career as a textile artist.
 My work has since evolved and changed direction, but the name Silversoles has stayed with me.
-I have since exhibited and sold my work via galleries, trade and retail shows in the UK and overseas, and continue to enjoy teaching textiles & felt making.
+I exhibited and sell my work via galleries, craft shows in the and continue to enjoy teaching textiles & felt making.